vitorkiyoshi/content-steering-tutorial/README.md

 ## Content Steering for Adaptive Video Streaming over the Edge-Cloud Continuum: A Hands-on Experience

-This repository was created to host the material for the NOMS'24 tutorial.
+This repository was created to host the materials for the NOMS'24 tutorial.

 ### Abstract